-- Ensuring understanding: An open, inclusive and transparent process of culturally appropriate engagement and communication will be undertaken to ensure that stakeholders are well informed about the proposed Project.
-Information will be disclosed as early and as comprehensively as possible. - Involving stakeholders in the assessment: Stakeholders will be included in the scoping of issues, the assessment of impacts, the generation of mitigation and management measures and the finalisation of the ESIA report.
-They will also play an important role in providing local knowledge and information for the baseline to inform the impact assessment. - Building relationships: Through supporting open dialogue, engagement will help establish and maintain a productive relationship between the ESIA team and stakeholders. - Engaging vulnerable groups: An open and inclusive approach to consultation increases the opportunity of stakeholders to provide comment on the proposed Project, and to voice their concerns.
+- Ensuring Understanding: An open, inclusive and transparent process of culturally appropriate engagement and communication will be undertaken to ensure that stakeholders are well informed about the proposed Project.
+Information will be disclosed as early and as comprehensively as possible. - Involving Stakeholders in the Assessment: Stakeholders were included in the scoping of issues, and will be included in the assessment of impacts, the generation of mitigation and management measures and the finalisation of the ESIA report.
+They will also play an important role in providing local knowledge and information for the baseline to inform the impact assessment. - Building Relationships: Through supporting open dialogue, engagement will help establish and maintain a productive relationship between the ESIA team and stakeholders. - Engaging Vulnerable Groups: An open and inclusive approach to consultation increases the opportunity of stakeholders to provide comment on the proposed Project, and to voice their concerns.
 Some stakeholders however, need special attention in such a process due to their vulnerability.
-Special measures will be considered to ensure that the perspectives of vulnerable stakeholders are heard and considered. - Managing expectations: It is important to ensure that the proposed Project does not create or allow unrealistic expectations to develop amongst stakeholders about proposed Project benefits.
+Special measures will be considered to ensure that the perspectives of vulnerable stakeholders are heard and considered. - Managing Expectations: It is important to ensure that the proposed Project does not create or allow unrealistic expectations to develop amongst stakeholders about proposed Project benefits.
 The engagement process will serve as a mechanism for understanding and managing stakeholder and community expectations, where the latter will be achieved by disseminating accurate information in an accessible way.

-• Ensuring compliance: The process is designed to ensure compliance with both local regulatory requirements and international best practice.
+• Ensuring Compliance: The process is designed to ensure compliance with both local regulatory requirements and international best practice.